a cappella from zurich

 Mélanie Wullschleger-Lacroix – radiates international flair

-our linguistic genius from canada teaches english and french in zurich. in her spare time she can be found on her yoga mat, at a local hammam or at disneyland. mel’s swiss german is a delight to hear, however, we have to admit that her articulation of french and english lyrics are profound – not to mention her soul.
+our linguistic genius from canada teaches english and french in zurich. in her spare time she can be found on her yoga mat, at a local hammam or at disneyland. mel’s swiss german is a delight to hear, however, we have to admit that her interpretation of french and english lyrics is profound – not to mention her soul.

 Rebekka Bräm – organises for 4

 our cheeky petite earned her degree in voice in Lucerne before emigrating to Vienna. this means that she spends most of her free time in trains or on planes. when she is not busy jetsetting, rebekka sings in operas or develops new business ideas. now and then she arranges a new piece for the ladies and, by means of her organisational fury, ensures that they don’t have too much time off.

 our youngster anna is completing her master’s programme in organisational communication and works part-time as an online editor of a culinary blog. in her free time she bakes vegan cheesecakes, travels to the other side of the world and fulfills her love of sports on dancefloors. anna is the only dezibelle who sticks to her register, providing a solid bass line at all times.